c3d/xl/README.md

 ### Reporting sudden changes in temperatures

 An application may be interested in sudden changes in temperatures, e.g. if the sensor suddenly warms up.
-With ELIoT, without changing anything to the temperature API, you can check the temperature every second and report if it changed by more than 1 degree since last time it was measured with the following program:
+With Elfe, without changing anything to the temperature API, you can check the temperature every second and report if it changed by more than 1 degree since last time it was measured with the following program: